devhik0/croppr/README.md

 # Welcome to Croppr app 👋

-!Only works for android, not developer for ios because of there is no ios device i had to test on it including mac and iphone
+Warning: Only works for android, not developed for ios because of there was no ios device i had to test on it including mac and iphone

-This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).

 ## Get started